Piecing It Together: Searching for Stories of Icelandic Women

 She chose to work and raise her children.
 “I was a dressmaker, a weaver,” Norrman says.
 “Suddenly one day with [my] kids, I said, ‘I'm going back to university.’
 People just said, ‘No, you can't do that.
 You need to wait.’”
 Despite the naysayers, Norrman knew what was right for her.
 She chose to move to Boston in order to pursue a PhD from Harvard University.
 “I got accepted to [Harvard],” she says.
 “I received a full scholarship.
 Why should I say no?”

-Upon earning her PhD in 2005, Norrman moved to Minneapolis to teach here at the University of Minnesota, where she still teaches Swedish language and Scandinavian studies today.
-In her research, she continues to investigate her passion and curiosity: women in history.
-Recently, she had the opportunity to exercise that interest.
+Upon earning her PhD in 2005, Norrman moved to Minneapolis to teach here at the University of Minnesota, where she continues to teach Swedish language and Scandinavian studies.
+In her research, she investigates her passion and curiosity: women in history.

 The Role of Detective